 As the Kingdom's prime gateway to the world and a proud national landmark, QAIA embodies the longstanding values of hospitality and warmth Jordanians have become renowned for, instilling in local, regional and international passengers a genuine notion of safety, familiarity and belonging and giving them a sense of home away from home from the moment they enter the premises.
 With the ease of its navigation, the premium standards of its services and the authenticity of its welcome, QAIA presents passengers - both inbound and outbound - with a unique travel experience at all touchpoints, whilst connecting them with major cities across the globe.
-As testament to its steadfast commitment excellence, QAIA was granted the title of ‘Best Airport by Size and Region: Middle East’ for airports serving five to 15 million passengers - for the second consecutive year and the third time in its history - as per the Airports Council International (ACI) 2019 Airport Service Quality (ASQ) Survey.
+As testament to its steadfast commitment excellence, QAIA was granted the title of ‘Best Airport by Size and Region: Middle East’ for airports serving five to 15 million passengers - for the third consecutive year and the fourth time in its history - as per the Airports Council International (ACI) 2020 Airport Service Quality (ASQ) Survey.
 Meanwhile, QAIA has also been dedicated to conserving the environment, becoming the first carbon-neutral airport in the region, as well as the first in the Middle East and the second in the ACI Asia-Pacific region to achieve Level 4+ 'Transition' of the Airport Carbon Accreditation Program - Level 3+ ‘Neutrality’ - which has been renewed until 2022.

 To usher this new era for QAIA, Airport International Group - a Jordanian consortium of local and international investors with proven experience in airport rehabilitation, enhancement, operation and management - was awarded a 25-year Build-Operate-Transfer (BOT) concession agreement by the Government of Jordan in 2007.